d4ndox/mnp/README.md

 done
 ```

-This allows interaction with any scripting language (perl, python, php, bash, zsh, ...)
+This allows interaction with any scripting language (perl, python, bash, ...)
 Please be aware that a Unix command reads in BLOCKING mode - BLOCKED until mnp writes to the pipe.
 mnp writes the blockchain height to the pipe named "bc_height".
 This is done every 2 minutes on avarage.
 "inotifywait" notifies you if a file or pipe is modified.